-There shouldn’t be any lasting effects if you got treatment soon after the symptoms appeared.
 If the symptoms occurred for a while before treatment or if you were in a diabetic coma for several hours or longer, you could experience some brain damage.
 An untreated diabetic coma may also result in death.

-People who get emergency treatment for a diabetic coma usually recover fully.
+People who receive emergency treatment for a diabetic coma usually recover fully.
 Your doctor may recommend that you wear a medical identification bracelet that explains the nature of your diabetes and other health concerns.
 This may help ensure you get the proper treatment for future problems quickly.

 If you experience a diabetic coma without knowing you have diabetes, your doctor will work with you to develop a diabetes treatment plan.
 This will include medications, as well as recommendations for diet and exercise.

 If you have diabetes, it’s important to pay attention to your blood glucose levels and your diet every day.
 The key to preventing a diabetic coma is proper blood glucose management.
 This means taking your insulin and testing your blood glucose and ketones as your doctor recommends.

 You should also pay close attention to your carbohydrate intake.
 This is true for people who have type 1 or type 2 diabetes.
 Consider working with a dietitian who’s a certified diabetes educator.
 They can help you create a diabetes meal plan.

 You should know what to do if you miss a dose of insulin or other diabetes medication.
 Ask your doctor about that, as well as what to do if you start to feel symptoms of hyperglycemia or hypoglycemia.